Matthew Gould: Israel's "Boycott bill"

 Following the passage by the Israeli Knesset in July 2011 of the "Boycott Bill", which allows Israeli citizens to sue organisations or persons calling for a boycott against Israel or parts of Israel, and forbids the government from funding such organisations, Gould told the Israeli daily Maariv newspaper, "We are concerned about the passing of this law, which damages the legitimate right to freedom of speech, and which conflicts with the strong Israeli tradition of lively and vigorous political debate."

 In November 2011, he warned Israeli MK Ophir Akunis that the passage of a bill that would limit foreign funding to human rights organisations, would "reflect badly on Israel in the international community".

 Gould has also spoken at major conferences to urge Israel to ensure it is living up to its founding vision of a nation for all its citizens, saying that if Israel's prosperity is to be sustainable, it needs to harness the economic potential of all its communities – including the Arab community of Israel.

 Promoting Israeli and UK hi-tech

-In October 2010, Gould and the British Embassy in Israel officially launched the UK-Israel Technologies Hub.
-The Hub is tasked with forging a tech partnership between the two countries.
-The goal is to position the UK as a natural partner of choice for Israel in technology, and ensure the UK market can make full use of the breadth and quality of Israeli R&D and innovation.
-The former CEO of NICE Systems and Director-General of the Israeli Finance Minister Haim Shani serves as the Hub's non-executive chairman.
-The Hub focuses on three major areas in particular: digital, bio-medical, and clean tech.
-The Hub is "unique as the team is the only dedicated group in the world promoting high-tech cooperation from inside an embassy".
+In October 2010, Gould and the British Embassy in Israel launched the UK-Israel Technologies Hub, tasked with forging a technology partnership between the two countries in three main areas: digital, bio-medical, and clean tech.
+The Hub was described as "the only dedicated group in the world promoting high-tech cooperation from inside an embassy".

 Israeli-UK science initiatives

-Gould has been involved in a number of groundbreaking projects aimed at strengthening relations between the two countries: this includes the revamped BIRAX Regenerative Medicine Initiative, through which £10 million will be invested in 15 major UK-Israel research projects over a five-year period.
-The initiative was officially launched at a conference at Israel's Ben-Gurion University of the Negev in November 2011, which drew 250 experts in the field, including 60 British scientists from 20 different universities.
+Gould has been involved in a number of projects aimed at strengthening relations between the two countries, including the revamped BIRAX Regenerative Medicine Initiative, through which £10 million would be invested in 15 major UK-Israel research projects over a five-year period.
+The initiative was launched at a conference at Israel's Ben-Gurion University of the Negev in November 2011, which drew 250 experts in the field, including 60 British scientists from 20 universities.